rynmrtn/gradle-templates/README.md

-	createGroovyProject - Creates a new Gradle Groovy project in a new directory named after your project. createJavaClass - Creates a new Java class in the current project. createJavaProject - Creates a new Gradle Java project in a new directory named after your project. createScalaClass - Creates a new Scala class in the current project. createScalaObject - Creates a new Scala object in the current project. createScalaProject - Creates a new Gradle Scala project in a new directory named after your project.
+	createGroovyProject - Creates a new Gradle Groovy project in a new directory named after your project. createJavaClass - Creates a new Java class in the current project. createJavaProject - Creates a new Gradle Java project in a new directory named after your project. createResourceProject - Creates a Java Project to support the deployment of REST resources createScalaClass - Creates a new Scala class in the current project. createScalaObject - Creates a new Scala object in the current project. createScalaProject - Creates a new Gradle Scala project in a new directory named after your project.